Shetland bus: Formation

 In late 1940, both the Secret Intelligence Service (SIS) and the Special Operations Executive (SOE) Norwegian Naval Independent Unit (not to be confused with another SOE Norwegian unit: the Norwegian Independent Company.
 No.1 or Kompani Linge), established a base in Lerwick (pronounced Lerrick); SIS later moved to Peterhead.
 They asked some of the skippers of the boats that were coming from Norway, if they would return to deliver agents and bring others back to Shetland.
 This went on throughout the winter of 1940–41.
 In early 1941 it was decided formally to establish a group of men and boats to assist the SIS and the SOE.

 The main purpose of the group was to transfer agents in and out of Norway and provide them with weapons, radios and other supplies.
 They would also bring out Norwegians who feared arrest by the Germans.
 Sometimes the group was involved in special operations, like the failed attack on the German battleship Tirpitz, Operation Archery, the raids on Måløy and Operation Claymore in the Lofoten Islands.

-The men put in charge of organizing the group were a British Army officer, Major Leslie Mitchell and his assistant, Lieutenant David Howarth RNVR.
+The men put in charge of organising the group were a British Army officer, Major Leslie Mitchell and his assistant, Lieutenant David Howarth RNVR.
 Upon their arrival in Shetland they commandeered Flemington House, (later named "Kergord"), in Weisdale, for their headquarters and they found a perfect location in Lunna Ness north of Lerwick, from which the boats could operate.
 Before then the boats had been moored in Cat Firth.
 Lunna Ness had a sheltered harbour and a small population that were not too curious about what was going on and Lunna House was used as accommodation for the boat crews.
 Whilst Mitchell stayed in Flemington, Howarth set up headquarters in Lunna House.
 Their whole staff consisted of three British sergeants; Almond, Sherwood and Olsen; Norman Edwards, a stenographer; Harald Albertsen, a Norwegian cook at Lunna and two maids in Flemington.
 During the first winter Flemington House was used to train saboteurs and house agents and to accommodate Norwegian refugees.
 Later the refugees were received in a special camp at the James Sutherland Herring Factory in Lerwick, administered by James Adie and his Norwegian-born wife.